Tom Bridges: Early military career

-Later that year saw him leave United Kingdom for Berbera, where he took charge of Guns in a Flying Column serving in Somaliland.
-In 1908, he became the chief instructor at the Cavalry School at Netheravon.
+Later that year saw him leave the United Kingdom for Berbera, where he took charge of Guns in a Flying Column serving in Somaliland.
+Promoted from supernumerary captain and brevet major in July 1904, in 1908, he became the chief instructor at the Cavalry School at Netheravon.
 Seeking a more rapid promotion in the army, Bridges transferred to the 4th Queen's Own Hussars in 1909, attaining the substantive rank of major.
 He was appointed military attaché to the Low Countries and Scandinavia between 1910 and 1914.

 First World War

-Early in World War I, Bridges was involved in the Battle of Mons, where he suffered a shattered cheekbone and concussion.
+Early in the First World War, Bridges was involved in the Battle of Mons, where he suffered a shattered cheekbone and concussion.
 During the British Army's retreat from Mons, he met two battalions of exhausted British soldiers at Saint Quentin, whose officers planned to surrender to save the town from bombardment.
-In a celebrated incident on 27 August, the injured Bridges used a tin whistle and toy drum purchased from a toy shop to rally the men and led them to rejoin the British Expeditionary Force (BEF), commanded by Field Marshal Sir John French In October, French flew Bridges to the besieged Belgian city of Antwerp to provide intelligence there for the British headquarters.
+In a celebrated incident on 27 August, the injured Bridges used a tin whistle and toy drum purchased from a toy shop to rally the men and led them to rejoin the British Expeditionary Force (BEF), commanded by Field Marshal Sir John French In September he transferred to the 4th Hussars as a lieutenant colonel.
+In October, French flew Bridges to the besieged Belgian city of Antwerp to provide intelligence there for the British headquarters.
+Later that month, he was promoted to temporary colonel and became a general staff officer, grade 1.

 He was appointed a Companion of the Order of St Michael and St George in late 1915 and given command of the 19th (Western) Division, a Kitchener's Army formation, which was demoralised after severe casualties at the Battle of Loos.
-In 1916 he was promoted to major general.
+In 1916 he was promoted to brevet colonel and promoted to major general.
 He set about turning the 19th Division into an efficient fighting unit, purging the senior officers.
 The division was in reserve on the disastrous first day of the Battle of the Somme, and thus avoided serious casualties.
 It acquitted itself well in the small subsequent attacks around La Boiselle in July.

-In 1917, Bridges was sent on the Balfour Mission, the military liaison to the United States under Arthur Balfour, soon after the American entry into World War I in April 1917, to coordinate the sending of American soldiers to Europe.
+In 1917, Bridges, who in January was promoted to substantive major general, was sent on the Balfour Mission, the military liaison to the United States under Arthur Balfour, soon after the American entry into the war in April 1917, to coordinate the sending of American soldiers to Europe.
 He ran into some difficulty because, like most senior British commanders and politicians, he pushed for the amalgamation or incorporation of Americans into understrength British units to be commanded by British officers.
 This caused much friction with the senior American commanders, who felt that American troops should be commanded by American officers.